-The school nurse is in the Health Suite in the Main Office area.
+The school nurse is in the Health Suite in room 800.
 Students must obtain permission from the teacher of the class they will be missing.
 Students should not go to the nurse between classes without first getting a pass from the teacher whose class they will have next.
 If the nurse is not present, students should report to the main office.